-Alcohol or more precisely ethanol is found in alcoholic beverages and is formed through the fermentation of plants.
-Typically dense sources of carbohydrates such as wheat, rye, barley, corn and fruits have been used and this has been going on for centuries reaching all corners of the globe.
+Alcohol or more precisely ethanol is formed through the fermentation of plants.
+Typically, dense sources of carbohydrates such as wheat, rye, barley, corn and fruits have been used and this has been going on for centuries reaching all corners of the globe.
 Interestingly around 70% of those above the age of 18 drink alcohol.

 Alcohol is absorbed readily in the gut, starting in the stomach and only slowed down by the presence of food.
 Once absorbed it goes to the liver where around 90% of it is metabolised.
 The by-products of ethanol metabolism are acetaldehyde and acetate, these are the by-products that can have a toxic effect on the body and often create nausea.

 Alcohol is technically classed as a macronutrient and provides 7 calories per gram, but these calories are seen as empty as they offer little or no nutritional benefit to the body.
 Because we cannot store alcohol and because there is no function of alcohol in the body we must rely on our body to utilise the calories immediately.
-It will typically do this in preference of other calories consumed, and this can often be a reason for increased fat storage when consuming alcohol in a calorie excess state.
-What impact will alcohol consumption have on your health?
+It will typically do this in preference of other calories consumed, and this can often be a reason for increased fat storage when consuming alcohol in a calorie excess state, not to mention the impact on food choices after a few drinks!

 Positive effects of alcohol